Downtown Baltimore Focus Areas.

 • 10

-Continue to support the Mayor’s Office of Homeless Services (MOHS) in outreach efforts within downtown arrow
+Continue to support the Mayor’s Office of Homeless Services (MOHS) in outreach efforts within downtown

 The COVID-19 pandemic widened the gap related to housing and healthcare inequities for people at risk of or experiencing homelessness.
 To address this growing need, cities across the country began acquiring hotels and motels as alternative options for housing amid overcrowded shelters and other spaces.
 In early 2024, the Mayor’s Office announced a deal to acquire two hotel properties as part of the City’s response to the nationwide housing crisis and the subsequent rise in homelessness.
 This latest hotel acquisition is a critical extension of MOHS’s effort to provide housing stability, emergency shelter, and supportive services to individuals experiencing homelessness in Baltimore City.
 While these two properties sit just outside the DMA, they are within the 1-mile radius and will help serve as housing options for unhoused individuals across downtown.